PacketPhreak/resume-site/README.md

 ## v3 education update

-This package adds a polished Education Path section to `timeline.html` and includes cleaned web-ready school logo assets in:
+This package adds an Education Path section to `timeline.html` and includes cleaned web-ready (decent) school logo assets in:

 `assets/img/education/`

-Use public-safe archive content only.
+- Use public-safe archive content only.
 Keep employer/internal screenshots, ticket numbers, IP addresses, usernames, and confidential details out of the public repository.
+(404)

 ## v3.1 fix